zicco99/Serverless-Framework-Bootcamp-Proj/theory/serverless-framework.md

 ### 3. Cost Efficiency: You pay only for the compute time your functions use, as opposed to maintaining and paying for idle server capacity.

-### 4. No Server Management: The cloud provider takes care of server provisioning, patching, and maintenance, allowing you to focus solely on writing code.
+### 4. No Server Management: The cloud provider takes care of segirver provisioning, patching, and maintenance, allowing you to focus solely on writing code.

 ## Example of a `serverless.yml` File